openpolitics/manifesto/manifesto/economy.md

 We will instruct HM Treasury to produce a roadmap for the future of currency and the role of central banks in a world with non-state-issued digital currencies, such as Bitcoin.

+The central bank will be given the remit of 'reducing inequality' alongside its existing remits of maintaining inflation at 2% and promoting 'stability'.

 [^1]: [Stop Secret Contracts](http://stopsecretcontracts.org/)